MODERN SLAVERY ACT 2015

-This statement applies to Jelf Insurance Brokers Limited (the Company) in respect of the financial year ending 31 December 2016.
+This statement applies to Jelf Insurance Brokers Limited (the Company) in respect of the financial year ending 31 December 2017.

 The Company is part of the Marsh & McLennan Companies, Inc. (MMC) group which is a global professional services firm offering clients advice and solutions in risk, strategy and people.
 MMC's main operating companies are Marsh (insurance broking and risk management), Guy Carpenter, (reinsurance and intermediary advisory services), Mercer, (talent, health, retirement and investment consulting) and Oliver Wyman (management, economic and brand strategy consulting).
-The MMC group has approximately 60,000 employees worldwide and approximately 8,200 employees in the United Kingdom.
+The MMC group has approximately 65,000 employees worldwide and approximately 8,900 employees in the United Kingdom.

 As professional services providers, the Company does not operate in an industry where modern slavery is prevalent but nevertheless is committed to taking steps to monitor any potential risks within its supply chain.

-The Company’s new Modern Slavery Policy will be rolled out to all staff, and includes information on who staff should contact if they do have any concerns.
-The Company also proposes that staff with greater contact with suppliers in higher risk jurisdictions will receive additional training.
-The Company’s staff will be encouraged to report any concerns or suspicions regarding the presence of modern slavery within the supply chain.
+The Modern Slavery Policy has been rolled out to all staff, and incorporated into induction training.
+It includes information on who staff should contact if they do have any concerns.
+There is additional training for those staff most likely to interact with supply chains with a potentially higher risk of modern slavery.

 This statement is made pursuant to section 54(1) of the Modern Slavery Act 2015 and has been approved by the Board of the Company.